annabeltramini/AML-amplicons/README.md

 The first step is to create your Rosalind login, with instructions here: <a href="https://rosalind.kcl.ac.uk/hpc/access/"> Rosalind access </a>

 ### Setting up Amplicon Architect
 The next step is to set up Amplicon Architect on your Rosalind account.
 The main instructions can be found here: <a href="https://github.com/virajbdeshpande/AmpliconArchitect"> Amplicon Architect Github Page </a> .
 However, it is important that you know that we cannot use "docker" on Rosalind (i.e. it cannot be installed in it because of some safety issues).
-Therefore, skip any step that mentions docker.
+Therefore, skip any step that mentions docker, and we will instead use Singularity.
 Because of this, our steps for the "Prepare AA" script will also be slightly different.

 So, go to the AA github page and:
 1. Get a mosek license